Kossuth Lajos tér metro station

 Kossuth Lajos tér (Lajos Kossuth Square) is a station on the M2 (East-West) line of the Budapest Metro.
 It is located south of Lajos Kossuth Square in Pest, immediately on the left bank of the Danube river.
-The station was open on 22 December 1972 as part of the extension of the line from Deák Ferenc tér to Déli pályaudvar.
+The station was opened on 22 December 1972 as part of the extension of the line from Deák Ferenc tér to Déli pályaudvar.